BOYSABIO/Stock-Analysis-Prediction-Dashboard/README.md

 This streamlit application is an interactive dashboard that allows:

-- Real-time and historical stock analysis
+- Analyzes real-time and historical stock price market trends
-- Predictive modeling using Logistic Regression and LSTM
-- Backtesting of multiple trading strategies
-- Company news sentiment analysis
+- Provides a sentiment analysis on recent news in the last week about the stock
+- Predicts whether a stock's price will rise or fall the next day (classification)
+- Forecasts actual future prices using time series models (regression)
+- Simulates investment strategies based on model outputs

 It combines ETL pipelines, feature engineering, and ML models using Streamlit.